jerath/pokerhands/README.md

 ###Overview
 This project is a hand-rolled Python classifier for learning and classifying poker hands for the [Poker Rule Induction Kaggle competition](https://www.kaggle.com/c/poker-rule-induction).

+At the height of its glory, our classifier peaked at 99.8% accuracy, and debuted on the Kaggle leaderboard at #37 out of 117 entries.
+Unfortunately, that remaining 0.2% is forever beyond our reach; without heavy feature engineering, the "sometimes wrap, sometimes not" characteristic of Aces in straights make it impossible to push our algorithm to 100%.
+You can read more about that in the Challenges section of our report.

 ###Our approach
 1. Generate a set of observations about card rank and suits for each hand in the training set.
   * Example: In a training hand, we can observe cards 1 and 2 have a consecutive rank; cards 4 and 5 have the same suit; cards 2, 3, and 4 have the same rank... etc